-The objectives of the Youth Strategy include: encouraging youth participation in ITU programs, events and activities; promoting ICT youth-related policies within ITU Member States to ensure inclusiveness and empower youth, particularly in developing countries; and engaging in regular dialogue and consultations with youth to undertake concrete actions.
+The objectives of the Youth Strategy include: encouraging youth participation in ITU programmes, events and activities; promoting ICT youth-related policies within ITU Member States to ensure inclusiveness and empower youth, particularly in developing countries; and engaging in regular dialogue and consultations with youth to undertake concrete actions.

 The ITU is developing initiatives to engage youth through the ITU Youth Task Forces, whose members serve in ITU's regional offices.
-The Generation Connect Youth Summit will be held on 4-5 June 2022, prior to the World Telecommunication Development Conference 2021 (WTDC-21).
-It engaged global youth and empower young people with the skills and opportunities to advance their vision of a connected future, which resulted in a Youth Call to Action.
+The Generation Connect Youth Summit was held in Kigali, Rwanda, on 4-5 June 2022, prior to the World Telecommunication Development Conference 2021 (WTDC-21).
+It engaged global youth and empowered young people with the skill s and opportunities to advance their vision of a connected future, which resulted in a Youth Call to Action.

 Partnerships: ITU partners with other international organizations and private institutions in order to provide youth with the skills they need to succeed.
 ITU is a partner of the United Nations Inter-Agency Network on Youth Development (IANYD) , which works to advance and increase the effectiveness of the UN's work in youth development and policy by strengthening collaboration, creating coherence, and enabling exchange among all relevant UN entities, especially those whose work is relevant to youth.
 ITU collaborates with other UN agencies, such as the permanent co-chair, the United Nations Department of Economic and Social Affairs (UNDESA), to support, encourage, and cooperate on relevant interagency initiatives to youth issues.

 ITU also partners with the Model United Nations (MUN) programme of Ferney-Voltaire, France to coordinate the Futurecasters: Global Young Visionaries Summit, a 3-day conference focusing on how technologies can be used to advance progress towards the 17 UN SDGs.
 The objective of the Summit is to bring the voices of young people to major ITU development discussions and activities as well as bring awareness to youth of global issues.

 Youth Boards: The Generation Connect Visionaries Board is an initiative of the ITU Youth Strategy on the journey to the WTDC-21 and the WTDC-21 Generation Connect Global Youth Summit.
 The objective of the GCVB is to identify and develop new partnerships with youth organizations, high-level partners, and boards.
 These partnerships will ensure youth engagement and participation in digital cooperation.

 Digital Gender Divide: ITU is committed to encouraging young women and girls to seek careers in ICT.
 The Girls in ICT initiative consists of a year-long programme that includes capacity building on digital skills, development of evidence-based knowledge resources, and partnerships with Academia, Ministries of ICT, Ministries of Education, and others, to create campaigns which inspire young girls to pursue STEM related careers and opportunities.

-Last update: August 2021
+Last update: June 2022